mastercomfig/mastercomfig/docs/contributing.md

 The config has a certain standard of quality for references and will not accept changes based on simple hearsay or assumptions.

-Every setting and change should be based on information found in Team Fortress 2 [blog posts/patch notes](https://www.teamfortress.com/), the [Valve Developer Wiki](https://developer.valvesoftware.com/wiki/SDK_Docs), the [Source SDK](https://github.com/ValveSoftware/source-sdk-2013),
+Every setting and change must be based on information found in Team Fortress 2 [blog posts/patch notes](https://www.teamfortress.com/), the [Valve Developer Wiki](https://developer.valvesoftware.com/wiki/SDK_Docs), the [Source SDK](https://github.com/ValveSoftware/source-sdk-2013),